 12 Minutes, 30 Seconds

-both/and swaps the clutching shackles of either/or for the sweeping vistas of complexity.
-Jamil Khoury's semi-autobiographical video play explores and explodes persistent tensions between American and Arab, Arab American and gay, for profit and not for profit, and assorted other “contested categories.”
+both/and swaps the shackles of either/or for the sweeping vistas of complexity.
+Jamil Khoury's semi-autobiographical video play explores and explodes persistent tensions between American and Arab, Arab American and gay, for profit and not-for-profit, and assorted other “contested categories.”

 Sacred Stages: A Church, a Theatre, and a Story